-The EU issued the TAF TSI as Commission Regulation (EC) No 62/2006.
+The EU issued the TAF TSI as Commission Regulation (EC) No 62/2006 (replaced with the revised TAF TSI in force Regulation No.1305/2014).
 This regulation does not have to be transposed into national law systems but the railway stakeholders concerned (freight RUs, IMs, etc. within the EU) have to align their systems in accordance with the TAF TSI provisions.
 This results in the general problem in implementing the TAF TSI, i.e. the relatively high cost of implementation.